bramses/chatgpt-md/README.md

 ![Screenshot 2023-03-12 16-14-35](https://user-images.githubusercontent.com/3282661/224571118-080ca393-6f94-4a20-ba98-27bc8b8b6ad2.png)
 ![Screenshot 2023-03-12 16-15-01](https://user-images.githubusercontent.com/3282661/224571119-cba1be45-3ab1-4b86-b056-ba596bacd918.png)

+### Q: Code Blocks cut off halfway through and leave \`\`\`

+The Obsidian editor renders backticks in and fires extra logic that causes the stream to add extra backticks.
+To address this, you can:

+1. at the end of the code block add \`\`\` (three backticks) to close the code block BEFORE the `<hr>` and delete the three extra Obsidian added automatically.
+2. in `role::user` write "keep going"

+See pics below:

+### Q: How do I use GPT-4?

+If you are off the [waitlist](https://openai.com/waitlist/gpt-4-api), simply replace `model: gpt-3.5-turbo` with `model: gpt-4` in the frontmatter.
 ## About the Developer

 This repository was written by Bram Adams, a writer and programmer based out of NYC.